ryanpecha/Git-Visualizer/GitVisualizer/GitVisualizer/backend/Github/GitHubAPI_for_frontend.md

 - GetRepositories(): Retrieve user's repository list.
 See **repos** member.
 - DeleteToken(): Deletes user access token, essentially disassociating user from the API.
 - GetRepositories(): Retrieve user's repository into **repos** member variable.

+## Pushing a local-only repository to GitHub:
+- CreateRepo(String name): Creates a public repository with the specified name on the user's GitHub page.
+IMPORTANT: use await when calling method to retrieve git clone's url.
+In your local repository's folder, use "git remote add origin REMOTE-URL" where REMOTE-URL can just be the clone url returned by CreateRepo().
+Then, use "git remote -v" to verify it's correct (optional).
+Then push via "git push origin main".

+## Working with storing credentials/Restoring state:
+- SaveUser(): Call this if user wants to save their access token and username into Windows Credential Manager.
+You do NOT provide any argument.
+Please ensure accessToken and username are not null.
+Return true if saving is successful.
+- ReadTokenAndUserName(): Read username and token from Windows Credential Manager.
+As such, be wary when mixing this call with SaveUser().
+It sets accessToken and username.
+Return true if accessToken and username are not null.
+- DeleteStoredCredential(): Deletes credential from Windows Credential Manager.
+Return true if credential is deleted.
+This method is automatically called inside
+DeleteToken().